ted-ncg/labs/13-web-mvc-create-account-form.md

 ### This page: https://github.com/ted-ncg/labs/blob/master/13-web-mvc-create-account-form.md

-In this lab we'll use a JavaBean object to represent the form instead of a single attribute.
+In this lab we'll use a JavaBean object (DTO) to represent the form instead of a single attribute.

 ----